ABERAERON TOWN ANGLING CLUB

 Club waters

 Aberaeron Town Angling Club is the only official angling club on the river Aeron.
-It controls about 2 miles of predominantly double bank fishing on the Aeron extending inland from the tidal limit.
-The Club also controls two short sections of water on the river Teifi above Lampeter.
+It controls about 2 miles of predominantly double bank fishing on the lower Aeron extending inland from the tidal limit.
+The Club also controls two short sections of water on the river Teifi above Lampeter and a stretch of the river Arth, the Aeron’s neighbouring river.
 The Aeron is easily accessible along the length of the Club’s water and also provides for very convenient yet unexpectedly productive fishing within Aberaeron town itself.

 Species

 The Aeron is a classic spate river and contains sea trout (locally referred to as sewin), salmon and brown trout.
 The sewin range in size from half a pound to ten pounds or more.
-Salmon have been caught over twenty pounds and one spectacular example can be seen mounted in the bar of the Black Lion Hotel, Aberaeron.
+Salmon have been caught over 20lb and one spectacular example caught by Carl Scourfield was mounted for many years in the bar of the Feathers Royal Hotel, Aberaeron.
 The native brown trout are predictably small but can provide challenging sport using light tackle.
-The river contains no coarse fish other than eels, though pike are present in Llyn Fanod and Llyn Eiddwen that feed the Aeron.
+The river contains no coarse fish other than eels, though pike are present in Llyn Fanod and Llyn Eiddwen that feed the Aeron - these lakes are not controlled by the Club but can be fished for free via public access points with an EA rod license.
+A superb 20lb pike caught by Conrad Jones on fly at Llyn Eiddwen could also be seen in the bar of the Feathers Royal Hotel, Aberaeron.

 Best Times

 The sewin begin running in April or May and continue until the end of the season.
 The runs are generally water level dependent with the best runs usually proceeding during higher water levels.
-Sewin can be caught during the day on worm and spinner, especially during high water, with fly-fishing best restricted until after dark.
+Sewin can be caught during the day on worm and spinner, especially during high water, with fly-fishing best restricted until after dark during times of clear water.
 Salmon run the river during conditions of high water and are generally caught during the second half of the season.
 Trout can be caught at all times during the season.

 Season Duration

 The Aeron, like all rivers containing game fish, is only fishable at certain permitted times.
-The season opens for all species on 01st April and closes on 17th October.
-Within this period, all salmon caught before 16th June must be returned to the water alive.
-Worm fishing ceases on 07th October, whereas spinning and fly-fishing continue until 17th October.
+The season opens for all species on 01 April and closes on 17 October.
+Within this period, all salmon caught must be returned to the water alive as quickly as possible and without harm.
+All sewin over 60cm must also be returned alive at all points during the season.
+Worm fishing for sewin is now restricted to the period 01 May to 07 October, whereas spinning and fly-fishing can be used for the whole season from 01 April to 17 October.
+Worm fishing for salmon is prohibited at all times.

 Methods

 Trout, sewin and salmon can be caught on worm, spinner and fly.
 Shrimp or prawn is also permitted but the use of all non-aquatic larvae including maggots is prohibited.
-Floats are also prohibited, as is the use of multiplier reels on the town water below the upper town road bridge.
+Floats are also prohibited, as is the use of multiplier reels or fixed spool reels on the town water below the upper town road bridge.
+Note that the NRW publish byelaws restricting the use of certain baits, methods and tackle and every angler is encouraged to fully familiarise themselves with these rules.

 Tackle